 Magpas

-Each day the crew can attend multiple incidents and with their level of expertise are able to bring Emergency Room treatment to the patient.
-This not only means the difference between life and death but also improves the patient outcome and limits the chances of patients sustaining a life changing disability.
+Each day, the crew can attend multiple incidents and, with their expertise, can bring Emergency Room treatment to the patient.
+This not only means the difference between life and death but also improves the patient outcome and limits the chances of patients sustaining a life-changing disability.

 Facts and Figures